AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 Natural groups applies only to NMOS senders and receivers

--	If “urn:x-nmos:grouphint” tags array of string contains more than one string, only the first string in the JSON array of strings (index 0) is considered as the natural group.
+-	If â€œurn:x-nmos:grouphintâ€ tags array of string contains more than one string, only the first string in the JSON array of strings (index 0) is considered as the natural group.
--	Senders and Receivers may both contain matching values of the “urn:x-nmos:x-nmos:grouphint” tag, indicating that the group has elements in both signal flow directions.
+-	Senders and Receivers may both contain matching values of the â€œurn:x-nmos:x-nmos:grouphintâ€ tag, indicating that the group has elements in both signal flow directions.

 ### Examples

 #### 1. Playout server sender with 1 video 2 audio
-- Video 1 group : “Playout Master”
+- Video 1 group : â€œPlayout Masterâ€
-- Video 1 role: “Primary”
+- Video 1 role: â€œPrimaryâ€
-- Audio 1 group : “Playout Master”
+- Audio 1 group : â€œPlayout Masterâ€
-- Audio 1 role: “Audio 1 – 2ch”
+- Audio 1 role: â€œAudio 1 â€“ 2châ€
-- Audio 2 group : “Playout Master”
+- Audio 2 group : â€œPlayout Masterâ€
-- Audio 2 role: “Audio 2 – 5.1ch”
+- Audio 2 role: â€œAudio 2 â€“ 5.1châ€

 JSON tags for Video 1 sender
 ```json